Bronystate/brstv3/index_rules.md

 By using Bronystate chat you agree to these guidelines:

- 1. Use common sense -- don't act the way you wouldn't want someone else to.
+ 1. Use common sense -- don't act the way you wouldn't want someone else to
- 2. We ask that you speak English in chat.
+ 2. We ask that you speak English in chat
- 3. You must be 14 years of age or older to chat.
+ 3. You must be 14 years of age or older to chat
  4. Treat other users with respect.
 If a mod tells you to stop, **stop**.
- 5. Do not not post spoilers of any kind
+ 5. Do not post spoilers of any kind
     Subjects not to be spoiled include, but are not limited to:
     - Future *My Little Pony* media: episodes, movies, comics, etc.
     - Plot of the movies of Movie Night for those who haven't seen it